-• You are a partner in Smith and Jones Insurance Company and have a 50% ownership interest in the company.
+- You are a partner in Smith and Jones Insurance Company and have a 50% ownership interest in the company.
 You sold two Businessmen's Insurance Company policies to XYZ Company during the reporting period.
-You received commission income of \$5,000 commission income on a regular basis through the sale of stock to clients.
+You received commission income of \$5,000 - On Schedule A-2, report your partnership interest in and income received from Smith and Jones Insurance Company in Parts 1 and 2.
+In Part 3, list both Businessmen's Insurance Company and XYZ Company as sources of \$10,000 or more in commission income. - You are a stockbroker for Prince Investments, but you You receive commission income on a regular basis through the sale of stock to clients.
 Your total gross income from your employment with Prince Investments was over \$100,000 during the reporting period.
 On Schedule A-2, report your name as the name of the business entity in Part 1 and the gross income you have received in Part 2.
 (Because you are an employee of Prince Investments, you do not need to complete the information in the box in Part 1 indicating the general description of business activity, fair market value, or nature of investment.)
-In Part 3, list Prince Investments and the names of any clients who were sources of \$10,000 or more in commission income to you.
+In Part 3, list Prince Investments and the names of any clients who were sources of \$10,000 or more in commission income to you. - You are a real estate agent and an independent contractor under Super Realty.
+On Schedule A-2, Part 1, in addition to your name or business name, complete the business entity description box.
+In Part 2, identify your gross income.
+In Part 3, for each transaction that resulted in commission income to you of \$10,000 or more, you must identify the brokerage entity, each person you represented, and any person 's or other referral fee for referring a party to the transaction to the broker.

-On Schedule A-2, report your partnership interest in and income received from Smith and Jones Insurance Company in Parts 1 and 2.
-In Part 3, list both Businessmen's Insurance Company and XYZ Company as sources of \$10,000 or more in commission income.